picmi/help/docs/business/guide/upcoming-season.md

 Before you send out an invitation, always ensure that:

 * The job and application workflow are correct.
-* There are enough [vacancies](https://help.picmi.io/business/article/job-application-controls.html) available.
+* There is enough intake availability configured (capacity model and capacity limit).
 :::

 ## Planning